ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kafka/kafka_aws.md

 ## Configure client through Ansible

-Using a text editor, save the code below to in a file called `client.yaml`.
+Using a text editor, save the code below in a file called `client.yaml`.
 It will install the Kafka and the required dependencies.
 This is the YAML file for the Ansible playbook.
 ```console
 - hosts: client
   become: true